kayble289/alx-system_engineering-devops/0x00-shell_basics/README.md

-move betty in /tmp to /tmp/my_first_directory
+Betty in my first directory